Prostate Cancer Treatment Guide

 Some common chemotherapy drugs used as an advanced prostate cancer treatment include:

-Mitozantrone is an antineoplastic or anti-tumor antibiotic that is often used with the steroid prednisone for patients who are in pain due to bone metastasis.
+Mitozantrone (Novantrone) is an antineoplastic or anti-tumor antibiotic that is often used with the steroid prednisone for patients who are in pain due to bone metastasis.

 Coping with Prostate Cancer Are You at Risk for Prostate Cancer?
 Prostate Cancer News Glossary